MECHANICAL ENGINEERING (MEGN)

 Equivalent with MEGN380,

 Manufacturing Processes is a survey course, that introduces a wide variety of traditional and advanced manufacturing processes with emphasis on process selection and hands-on experiences.
 Students are expected to have basic knowledge in material science, basic machining and GD&T before entering the class.
 Throughout the course students analyze the relationships between material properties, process variables and product functionality.
 Students design and evaluate processes for identifying value while eliminating waste using learned skill-sets including lean methodologies, six-sigma and statistical process control.
 Quality, cost, standards and ethics related to manufacturing are discussed throughout the semester.
-Prerequisite: MEGN201 with a grade of C- or better and MTGN202.
-MEGN212.
+Prerequisite: MEGN201 (C- or better), MEGN212 (C- or better), and MTGN202.

 View Course Learning Outcomes